PiwkoO/results-summary-component/README.md

 ### Continued development

-In future projects I would like to focus on pure CSS animations and CSS abilities because it has a lot to offer without Javascript.
+In the future projects I would like to focus on pure CSS animations and CSS abilities because it has a lot to offer without Javascript.

 ### Useful resources